polgarp/polgarp.github.io/_posts/9am26/Getting-deeper-with-interview-questions.md

 - Look for concrete stories through examples
 - Rewrite your questions and iterate.
 - Start broad, go narrow deeper
+- For leaders to get great stories to share to peers, you want

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here:
 > {% include newsletter-signup.html %}

 # 🍪 Things to snack on

+The best resource on user interviews in general is the **[Interviewing Users](https://rosenfeldmedia.com/books/interviewing-users/)** book by **Steve Portigal**.
+It has a chapter that goes into great detail about asking great questions.
+Also some great tips what to do between questions with topics like managing the flow of the interview, how to deal with silence, what type of questions to ask, and how to work with the user's view (as opposed to the interviewer's).

 **[The Funnel Technique in Qualitative User Research](https://www.nngroup.com/articles/the-funnel-technique-in-qualitative-user-research/)** by **Maria Rosala** and **Kate Moran**